Nazjara/spring-boot-with-kafka/README.md

 # Spring Boot 3 application with Kafka

 This project demonstrates a Spring Boot application with Kafka integration.
-It consists of two modules:
+It consists of three modules:
 - `parent-pom`: Contains the parent POM that manages dependency versions
-- `dispatch-service`: Contains the Spring Boot application that integrates with Kafka
+- `dispatch-service`: Contains the Spring Boot application that integrates with Kafka for dispatch operations
+- `tracking-service`: Contains the Spring Boot application that tracks dispatch status and updates

 ## Building and Running the Application